THUNAME/SPADE/readme.md

 #### Acquisition Method

-If you need to obtain the data, please send an email to [blindreviewanon@163.com] using your academic institution email.
+If you need to obtain the data, please send an email to [cdg22@mails.tsinghua.edu.cn] using your academic institution email.
 The email subject should indicate: SPADE [Dataset] Application for Academic Use - [Applicant's Name] - [Affiliated Institution].
 The content of the email should include the following information:

 -   Applicant's name, affiliated academic institution, and title/identity (such as graduate student, researcher, etc.).
 -   Specific research project name, research purpose, and brief content for which the data is planned to be used.
--   The required data scale, including the quantity, scope and specific types of data needed.
+-   The required data scale, including the quantity, scope, and specific types of data needed.
 -   A commitment to using the data solely for academic research and not for commercial use or illegal dissemination.

 #### Review Process